IRT-Saint-Exupery/CoFMPy/docs/user_guide/data_sources.md

 External data can be useful to control variable parameters, to use as input from an other system simulation or just to get from measurements from a physical twin.
-CoFMPy provides multiple data source handlers detailed below.
+CoFmuPy provides multiple data source handlers detailed below.

 Whatever the data source, the connection between the data source and the target variable of the simulation is defined in the JSON configuration file as a connection: